 Check 32-bit or 64-bit via System GUI

-tool provides basic and important information about the Windows operating system.
+The System tool provides basic and important information about the Windows operating system.
 This System tool is provided by all major Windows operating systems like Windows XP, Windows 7, Windows 8, Windows 10 and Windows Server versions.
-The System tool can be opened in different ways but the most practical way is using the File Explorer
+The System tool can be opened in different ways but the most practical way is using the File Explorer .

-- First open the
+• First open the File Explorer

 Check 32-bit or 64-bit via System Information GUI

-Windows operating system is architecture can be also displayed via the System Information
+Windows operating system is architecture can be also displayed via the System Information .
+This lists wheter the current Windows operating system is 32-bit or 64-bit.

-line provides information about the Windows operating system architechture.
-The x64-based PC
+In the following screen the System Type line provides information about the Windows operating system architechture.
+The x64-based PC means the Windows is 64-bit.

 Check 32-bit or 64-bit via MS-DOS Command Line Interface

 The MS-DOS command line can be used to learn if the current Windows operating system is 32-bit or 64-bit.
-The wmic
+The wmic command is used to print OSArchitecture.

 wmic os get OSArchitecture

-environment variable which stores the architecture of the Windows operating system.
+Alternative way is printing the %PROCESSOR_ARCHITECTURE% environment variable which stores the architecture of the Windows operating system.
 We can simply print it with the echo command.

 echo %PROCESSOR_ARCHITECTURE%